Computation of copulas by Fourier methods: Abstract

 \section{Abstract}

-We provide an integral representation for (implied) copulas in terms of the moment generating function of dependent random variables.
-The proof uses ideas from Fourier methods for option pricing and can be applied to a large class of models from mathematical finance, including L\'evy and affine processes.
+We provide an integral representation for the (implied) copulas of dependent random variables in terms of their moment generating functions.
+The proof uses ideas from Fourier methods for option pricing.
+This representation can be used for a large class of models from mathematical finance, including L\'evy and affine processes.
+As an application, we compute the implied copula of the NIG L\'evy process which exhibits notable time-dependence.